 Not content with its achievements, Yokohama plans to expand on its successes by launching a number of new urban development initiatives and growing the many planning ventures that are currently taking place.
 Indeed, sound urban planning has become a critical component of Yokohama’s economic prosperity.

-The responsibility for achieving these goals, however, ultimately falls on city leaders, according to Mayor Hayashi – a task she is proud to bear.
+The responsibility for achieving these goals, however, ultimately falls on city leaders, according to then-Mayor Hayashi – a task she was proud to bear.
 “When I go abroad for a conference or when foreign business executives come to Japan, I am the top salesperson and visit them myself to invite their business to Yokohama or brief them on Yokohama.
 It is of the utmost importance that the head of a municipality publicises it,” asserted Hayashi in an interview with Japan’s Foreign Press Centre.